aschiavoni/mamajamas-design/README.md

 - Adjusted list item spacing on the Follow Friends page to improve appearance of multi-row lists. (changes in style.css)
 - Adjusted font size and width of definition list headers on Create my profile (create-my-profile.html) to prevent wrapping on narrow screens (changes in style.css)

+July 24
+- DES-95: Added "Find more parents" button to "Lists I'm following" sidebar.
+Removed text blurb and link.
+  See: build-list02_adding-editing-choose.html
+- DES-100: Changed layout in Search modal window.
+See: product-searchB.html
+- CSS changes are in style.css and fluid-layout.css
+- Also, in "build-list.html," added the "Editing My Master List" pre-header for consistency.